bluerobotics/BlueOS/bootstrap/README.md

 docker run -it -v /var/run/docker.sock:/var/run/docker.sock -v /config:/config  bluerobotics/bootstrap:master
 ```

-This will automatically populate /config if there is no valid config file in there, fetch if necessary, and then launch Companion.
+This will automatically populate /config if there is no valid config file in there, fetch if necessary, and then launch BlueOS.